JulianNicholls/GraphQL-with-React/README.md

 I have updated the version of most of the npm modules in use in the lyrical and auth applications.

-I am using the latest React (16.10.x) and Apollo Client (2.x).
+* I am using the latest React (16.10.x) and Apollo Client (2.x).
 Currently (30-Sep-2019), I have not updated to the latest react-router on either app.

-I am using React Functional Components and Hooks instead of classes.
+* I am using React Functional Components and Hooks instead of classes.

+* My user query is called currentUser.

-My queries are in a single file in the client: `.../queries/index.js`
+* My queries are in a single file in the client: `.../queries/index.js`

 ### Git client

-I have used Git at the command-line for 10 years.
+I have used Git at the command-line for more than 10 years.
 Over that time, I have tried many different graphical shells for Git, without finding one that was easier and nicer to use than the command-line (in my view).

 I have now found that [GitKraken](https://www.gitkraken.com) is an excellent Git shell and would advise using it to everyone.

+I have no connection with GitKraken or Axosoft, other than as a satisfied user.

 ### Questions